Where to stay in Kathmandu, Nepal: hotels, guesthouses and hostels for every budget

 Not sure where to stay in Kathmandu?
 Fortunately, the city has a huge range of accommodation options to meet any budget.
 Most properties are located centrally, primarily around the Thamel district.

 Prices vary dramatically, depending on where you stay and when.
-The most common form of accommodation β guesthouses, will set charge between $5 β $35 per night.
-If youβre travelling outside of high season, prices can drop, so always ask if any discount is applicable.
+The most common form of accommodation – guesthouses, will set a charge between $5 – $35 per night.

 On the whole, accommodation in Nepal is pretty standard.
 Most places have a range of rooms, from budget to doubles with en suite.

-Beware, that cheaper accommodation is of a poor standard; if youβre backpacking, this might be okay, but otherwise, invest a few extra dollars for something nicer.
+Beware, that cheaper accommodation is of a poor standard; if you’re backpacking, this might be okay, but otherwise, invest a few extra dollars for something nicer.

 Average prices for accommodation in Kathmandu: